Stability for the inverse source problems in elastic and electromagnetic waves: Elastic waves

 \begin{theo} Let $\boldsymbol{u}$ be the solution of the scattering problem \eqref{ne}--\eqref{rc} corresponding to the source $\boldsymbol{f}\in \mathbb F_M(B_R)$.
 Then

 where

 \end{theo}

-\begin{rema} First, it is clear to note that the stability estimate \eqref{fe} implies the uniqueness of Problem \ref{p1}, i.e., $\boldsymbol f=0$ if $\epsilon_1=0$.
-Second, we observe that the stability estimate \eqref{fe} consists of two parts: the data discrepancy and the high frequency tail.
+\begin{rema} The stability estimate \eqref{fe} consists of two parts: the data discrepancy and the high frequency tail.
 The former is of the Lipschitz type.
 The latter decreases as $K$ increases which makes the problem have an almost Lipschitz stability.
-The result explains that the problem becomes more stable when higher frequency data is used. \end{rema}
+The result reveals that the problem becomes more stable when higher frequency data is used. \end{rema}